Introduction to Jenkins

 - Jenkins is a CI/CD tool.

-- Jenkins is scalable thereby the availability and scalability issues can be met.
+- It is scalable; thereby, the availability and scalability issues can be met.

 - Container support is there.